 Issott ensures such conversations are handled in a dignified manner each season, in what he describes as ‘multi-disciplinary’ meetings – with representatives from each department explaining the rationale for each decision, in front of the player, his parents and representatives.
 Players are given time to process the news, before being guided on future opportunities and options.

 “On the other side, these players will have had a wonderful experience.
 They train and play with the best players.
 They go all over the world – to places they would never have been to.
 You try to give them fantastic life skills: elite-level punctuality, doing your best every day, going to bed early, eating correctly, striving, fighting to get to the top.
 These are great transferable skills into all industries.

 “I’ve seen players leave the game with the right mentality and they’ve gone on to be successful.
 You can feel old in football at 28-29, as most careers end 32-33, but in the real world you’re still young.
 There are lots of things you can go into.”

 Gary Issott certainly knows the meaning of long-term commitment – 15 years for the Palace Academy and counting.
-With the recently announced long-term security of the Academy site in Beckenham, the future is bright.
+With the development of the Crystal Palace Academy to being Category 1, the future is bright.
 Brimming with enthusiasm, Issott beams: “With the full buy-in from everyone at the club, we can achieve everything.”